KDE/digikam-doc/slideshow_tools/opengl_viewer.rst

 .. note::

-    This tool do no includes an OSD (On Screen Display).
+    This tool does not include an OSD (On Screen Display).
 Navigating between items is done with keyboard and mouse.

 The usage from Keyboard and mouse to quickly navigate between items is listen below: